 - Close company surcharges apply to the income of close companies that is not distributed within 18 months from the end of the accounting period in which the income arose.
 Revenue states that “in cases where distribution is not made within that time in response to Covid-19 circumstances affecting the company, Revenue will, on the application, extend the 18-month period for distributions by a further 9 months.”

-All Annual Returns due to be filed will be deemed to be filed on time if all elements of the annual return are completed and filed by 31st October 2020.
+All Annual Returns due to being filed on or after 30 September 2020 will be deemed to be filed on time if all elements of the Annual Return are completed and filed by 26 February 2021.

 Companies still need to file their Annual Return on time, i.e. on the 28th day after your Annual Return Deadline (ARD).

 However, entities are encouraged to file as normal during this period if in a position to do so.

 Steps to filing your Annual Return under this new deadline

 - Complete the form B1 on or before 28 days after your ARD

 - Upload your financial statements by 26 February 2021

 - Deliver the signature page as normal to the CRO by 26 February 2021

 - 10,000 additional places on work placement and experience schemes available for those unemployed for over 6 months.